bkleinen/bkleinen.github.io/classes/ws2021/info2/index.md

 ## Tutorial

-There will be a tutorial held by Lotte Unckell.
-The Tutorial will be on Thursdays, 16.30 - 18.00.
+There will be a tutorial.
+(More Info to come)

 ## Grades & Exam

+As in Informatics 1, there will be a Lab, and there will be an Exam.
+More details will follow until start of classes.

+{% comment %}

 For passing Info2, you need to pass three parts (Teilmodulprüfungen)

 - the Lab ("Programmierübungen mit Rücksprache") - Modulbegleitend, unbewertet
 - Moodle Quizzes - Modulbegleitende Prüfungsleistung, bewertet, optional
 - the Exam - Modulabschlussprüfung

 ### Grading